Balm Bench

 Grapeseed oil is a good pick when a formula feels too heavy, too shiny, or too slow on the skin.
 It brings easy spread and a leaner body, so beard oils feel lighter in the hand and balms soften without getting overly dense or greasy.

 In a finished product, think of it as a thinning and smoothing oil rather than a structure builder.
 It helps loosen waxy blends, cuts some of the weight from richer butters, and keeps the finish closer to satin than gloss.
-The scent impact is usually low, especially in refined grades, which makes it easy to fit into everyday studio work.
+The scent impact is usually low, especially in refined grades, which makes it easy to fit into everyday making.

 For the Science Hippies

-grapeseed oil is a triglyceride-rich liquid oil with a fatty acid profile that leans heavily on linoleic acid, with smaller amounts of oleic, palmitic, and stearic acids.
+Grapeseed oil is a triglyceride-rich liquid oil with a fatty acid profile that leans heavily on linoleic acid, with smaller amounts of oleic, palmitic, and stearic acids.
 That high polyunsaturated content is a big reason it feels light and quick on the skin, but it also means the oil is less oxidation-stable than slower, heavier oils.